peridoteagle/old_website/README.md

 <https://github.com/peridoteagle/want-to-be-a-ceo>
 ![alt text](https://user-images.githubusercontent.com/34693652/34894444-6f1084f2-f7af-11e7-875a-0a8e367c621b.png)

-**Text Analysis in R of Sample of Articles using Any Keyword from the New York Times (example: North Korea):**
+**Text Analysis in R of Sample of Articles using Any Keyword from the New York Times:**

 An extension of the above project that allows the user to input any keyword as a search term and produce a word cloud and a tree of topics/headlines.
+This example uses the search terms "North Korea" and searches 2017 articles labeled as "News".

 <https://github.com/peridoteagle/fun-with-nyt-search-api>
 ![alt text](https://user-images.githubusercontent.com/34693652/34894508-bce8b2bc-f7af-11e7-8276-49c0378d8855.png)